-- Students demonstrate command of the field of the master's programme and ability to apply the knowledge and skills acquired in the programme independently; - Students demonstrate ability for research-oriented work on an artistic, theoretical or applied research topic and demonstrate ability to use data and source material for research purposes; - Students demonstrate good communication skills in the field of their study.

-The thesis may be a piece of theoretical, artistic or applied research, a work of art or a combination of these; it may also include a production component.
+- Students demonstrate command of the field of the master's programme and ability to apply the knowledge and skills acquired in the programme independently; - Students demonstrate ability for research-oriented work on an artistic, theoretical or applied research topic and demonstrate ability to use data and source material for research purposes: - Students demonstrate good communication skills in the field of their study. - The thesis may be a piece of theoretical, artistic or applied research, a work of art or a combination of these; it may also include a production component.
 The production component may be, depending on the field, for instance, a design, a work of art, an exhibition, or project.
 Theses always include a written component.
-If the thesis consists of a design or other production component and a written component, the student must specify the emphasis to be given to the different components in the evaluation.
-However, the thesis is always evaluated as a whole, with all the components of the thesis included in the evaluation.